mottalrd/vim/cheatsheet.md

 # Configuration
 * vim -V9myVim.log - start vim and saves a log of everything it does in this file when you close

-# Cursor movement
-*  w / W - jump by start of words (punctuation considered words)
-* e / E - jump to end of words (punctuation considered words)
-* b / B - jump backward by words (punctuation considered words)
-* 0 - (zero) start of line
-* ^ - first non-blank character of line
-* $ - end of line
-* G - Go To command (prefix with number - 5G goes to line 5)
-Note: Prefix a cursor movement command with a number to repeat it.
-For example, 4j moves down 4 lines.

 # Editing
 * r - replace a single character (does not use insert mode)